 Shopping for the Best Home Security System Equipment

 All home security systems come with the basics including a control panel or base station to manage all equipment and a ‘Panic’ button in the event of danger not detected by sensors.
 Each security system provider offers different equipment and packages to meet your specific needs.
-Here are the top security accessories homeowners find most helpful.
+Here are some devices you’ll generally find with most home security providers:

 What we like